 The perks of ETFs

 ETFs are legally required to disclose their holdings daily.
-That means you always know what’s inside your ETF-no hidden surprises!
+That means you always know what’s inside your ETF.
+Your holdings are visible.
+No surprises.

-Why buy a single stock when you can own a whole basket?
+Exposure to multiple assets through a single investment?
 ETFs spread your investment across multiple assets, reducing risk and giving your portfolio some balance.

 3. Easy access to global markets